WICG/local-font-access/README.md

 * The `local-fonts` permission appears to provide a highly fingerprintable surface.
 However, UAs are free to return anything they like.
 For example, the Tor Browser or Brave may choose to only provide a set of default fonts built into the browser.

 * Some users (mostly in big organizations) have custom web fonts installed.
 Listing these could provide highly identifying information about the user's company.

+* Wherever possible, these APIs are designed to only expose exactly the information needed to enable the mentioned use cases.
+System APIs may produce a list of installed fonts not in a random or a sorted order, but in the order of font installation.
+Returning exactly the list of installed fonts given by such a system API can expose additional entropy bits, and use cases we want to enable aren't assisted by retaining this ordering.
+As a result, this API requires that the returned data be sorted before being returned.

 ## Considered alternatives